 There are only 80 single gorilla trekking permits that are available each day for trekkers to visit the gorilla family.
 This translates to 8 visitors per permit and 10 gorilla groups that have been habituated for gorilla tourism in Volcanoes National Park.
 Even Rwandans who used to purchase trekking permits at only 30000 francs ($360), to view the rare mountain gorillas are now required to buy a permit using the current cost.
 This also includes the East African residents who before also paid $300.
-Rwanda that sold 22,219 gorilla permits in 2016 prefers a low volume and high value market.
-The demand from travelers therefore indicates that Rwanda isn’t a massive numbers tourist destination mainly for gorilla tracking.
+Rwanda that sold 22,219 gorilla permits in 2016 prefers a low volume and high-value market.
+The demand from travelers, therefore, indicates that Rwanda isn’t a massive number of tourist destinations mainly for gorilla tracking.
 However, the prompt doubling risks losing important revenue for both the sector and the government and the Rwanda Tour and Travel Association explained.

-In conclusion, gorilla tourism is backbone to the growing tourism sector in Rwanda given the fact that thousands of trekkers are attracted each year for magical experiences in the jungles of Volcanoes National Park.
-Large numbers of visitors mean increased foreign exchange earnings which improves the nation’s economy.
-It also empowers local communities around the park economically through revenue scheme whereby tourism revenue is used to finance development projects that have and still contributing largely on conservation practices.
-The revenue sharing scheme for Rwanda was increased by Rwanda Development Board from 5% to 10% on 6th May 2017.
+In conclusion, gorilla tourism is the backbone of the growing tourism sector in Rwanda given the fact that thousands of trekkers are attracted each year for magical experiences in the jungles of Volcanoes National Park.
+Large numbers of visitors mean increased foreign exchange earnings which improve the nation’s economy.
+It also empowers local communities around the park economically through revenue schemes whereby tourism revenue is used to finance development projects that have and still contributing largely to conservation practices.
+The revenue-sharing scheme for Rwanda was increased by Rwanda Development Board from 5% to 10% on 6th May 2017.